-While Maddux’s opponent Rob Johnson is also a strong candidate overall, he has taken significant financial contributions from independent expenditure groups, including the Greater Seattle Chamber of Commerce-funded People for Rob, and the Washington Restaurant Association PAC, which opposed the city’s $15 minimum wage.
+While Maddux’s opponent Rob Johnson is also a strong candidate overall, he has taken significant financial contributions from independent expenditure groups, including the Seattle Metropolitan Chamber of Commerce-funded People for Rob, and the Washington Restaurant Association PAC, which opposed the city’s $15 minimum wage.
 He’s also pulled in money from real-estate developers.
 Big Money donations such as these should always be troubling for voters concerned with economic justice.
 Vote Maddux.

 Attorney Debora Juarez, who has lived in District 5 for more than 25 years, brings an impressive public service résumé to her first run for municipal public office in Seattle.
 A member of the Blackfeet Nation who grew up on the Puyallup Indian Reservation, she has served as a public defender, a King County Superior Court judge, and a Native American affairs legal and policy advisor for Washington State Governors Mike Lowry and Gary Locke.
 Among the many notable endorsements Juarez has already received are those from five of the six District 5 candidates who did not make it through the August primary — including Mercedes Elizalde, The Seattle Star‘s primary endorsee, which makes Juarez our obvious November endorsee.